isabella232/azure-mobile-engagement-app-ios/README.md

 ### Requirements

 - Cocoapods : See https://cocoapods.org/
-- Xcode 7.2.1, the app is writed in Swift 2
+- Xcode 7.2.1, the app is written in Swift 2

 ### Installation